eduardoborges/use-mask-input/README.md

 ```
 ### Alias Masking Type

-A Lot of common default "alises" presets, you can use like that:
+A Lot of common default "aliases" presets, you can use like that:
 ```tsx
 <input                         // the alias
   {...registerWithMask("date", "datetime", {